 In the lesson, the teacher described the power of prayer for God to do impossible things and that for us to get to see God do miracles, we need to be willing to pray in impossible situations.
 The teacher gave us an example of a miracle in an impossible situation.
 In another country, an anti-human trafficking ministry was trying to rescue trafficking survivors, but there was no help from the authorities.
 There were no other options but to pray for the traffickers to come forward and rescue the survivors.
 Not long after, this is exactly what happened.
 Their prayer was answered.
 If we are willing to pray in impossible situations, we are more likely to see miracles happen.
 One time at church, our pastor preached over the story of Nehemiah.
 He said that “God uses broken people to accomplish big things.”
 God is calling regular people to be secret agents in an army against evil.

-Years ago, in Palestine, Texas around the time I was born, a family member who is another survivor prayed for God to do something about the trafficking and injustice in the area.
+Years ago, in Palestine, Texas around the time I was born, my aunt Michelle who is another survivor prayed for God to do something about the trafficking and injustice in the area.
 Now more than thirty years later, I get to see the answers to those prayers take place.
 I got to see an army of organizations run by passionate people raised up to fight this issue locally.
 For many of us, the risk was huge.
 At times, the risk for me was great enough that I once even considered accepting an opportunity to leave Texas permanently and change my identity.
 The sacrifice was great, but it was worth more than anything in the world and rewarding beyond words to get to see within my lifetime that it was possible for my past, all of the hard work, and also countless nights of prayers and tears to make a lasting difference.

 That month, instead of choosing to change my identity and leave Texas permanently, God lead my husband and me to leave Texas temporarily and go on a much needed vacation.
 As we were driving through Birmingham, Alabama, I saw that on both sides of the street there were trees and trees full of hundreds and hundreds of magnolias.